springdo/microshift/README.md

 ```

 ## Setup MicroShift

 0. setup the DNS entries (A Record for the domain name and CN for *.) to point to the homeserver.
 Allow the comms for `80`, `443` & `6443` throught the router to the box

-1. setup firewall on teh machine and setup the
+1. Setup firewall on the machine
 ```bash
 sudo firewall-cmd --permanent --zone=trusted --add-source=10.42.0.0/16
 sudo firewall-cmd --permanent --zone=public --add-port=6443/tcp